Join me on safari in Zambia

 Beyond the Safari: Photography & Storytelling

-For those with a passion for photography, this expedition is more than just a safari—it’s an opportunity to hone your craft in one of the most photogenic landscapes on earth.
+For those with a passion for photography, this expedition is more than just a safari—it’s also an opportunity to hone your craft in one of the most photogenic landscapes on earth.
 Whether you’re a seasoned photographer or a beginner eager to learn, I offer dedicated photographic guiding, helping you master composition, lighting, and post production.

 And because great photography goes hand in hand with impactful storytelling, I will also offer a glimpse into my work as travel photographer and storyteller, ensuring that our images carry a deeper narrative about conservation and the wild places we explore.